TypiCMS/bootforms/readme.md

 $bootForm = new TypiCMS\BootForms\BootForm($basicBootFormsBuilder, $horizontalBootFormsBuilder);
 ```

-> Note: You must provide your own implementations of `AdamWathan\Form\OldInputInterface` and `AdamWathan\Form\ErrorStoreInterface` when not using the implementations meant for Laravel.
+> Note: You must provide your own implementations of `TypiCMS\Form\OldInputInterface` and `TypiCMS\Form\ErrorStoreInterface` when not using the implementations meant for Laravel.

 ## Using BootForms